khuang93/khuang93.github.io/index.md

 # **Kailin Huang**

 ## About Me
-I am a newly graduted master student from ETH Zürich Mechanical Engineering, Robotics.
-My focus is on Computer Vision and Visual Localization and Mapping.
+Sensor Fusion Engineer at Fixposition AG.
+MSc Mechanical Engineering - Robotics from ETH Zürich.
+I have experience in Visual Localization and Mapping, GNSS, Sensor Fusion,  Pose-Graph Optimization, Extended Kalman Filter and Paricle Filter.

 I was born in China and grew up there.
 I moved to Germany with my parents when I was 15.
 After finishing the German highschool (Abitur), I decided came to Switzerland to study mechanical engineering at ETH Zurich.